Avalanche – Level 1

 - Learn and apply effective companion rescue.

-- Types and characteristics of avalanches
+- Types of characteristics of avalanches

 - Avalanche motion